beccyanne/template-acceptance-tests/README.md

 Note ii - the changes made to browserConfig.properties should not be pushed to GitHub and therefore you should make sure that this file is included on the gitignore file for your project

- ### Messages

- If there is a requirement to verify any text within your application users should create a messages.properties file and place it in the following location where it can be referenced:

-  ~/Applications/pe/template-acceptance-tests/src/test/resources/